online guide

 An SMS messaging campaign

+By meeting people on the devices they already use and cutting through the noise in their inbox, short, punchy push notifications effectively get the message across.
 To succeed in benefits education during OE, make use of all the technology at your fingertips.

 Build trust through benefits communications

 Keep in mind that if you’re introducing a new benefit, you can either quickly build trust—or break it—with a few steps.
 Research indicates we decide almost immediately whether to trust something new.
-Once trust is lost, it’s extremely difficult, or even impossible, to gain back (see Building Trust in Your 2020 Benefits).
+Once trust is lost, it’s extremely difficult, or even impossible, to gain back.
+To quickly establish trust in your new benefits:

-- Ask senior leadership to share their positive experiences with your new offering.
+Ask senior leadership to share their positive experiences with your new offering.
 Nothing establishes trust like real-world examples.

-- Display data security protocols.
+Display data security protocols.
 Does your benefits provider have a page with this information that’s in plain English?
 Are there security badges to include alongside their logo?
 Include all of these pieces in your benefits communication from the very beginning.

-- Solicit feedback.
+Solicit feedback.
 Ask your employees how they feel about their new benefit using an anonymous tool like Survey Monkey.
 Keep a finger on issues to remedy them before utilization tanks.

 Smoothly Introduce Plan Design Changes